SamAtkinsonModeste/raising-the-barre/README.md

 ## 📦 Notes / Archive

 - This project was built before I learned **JavaScript**, **React**, or **Django**.
-- I’m keeping the original HTML and folder structure to preserve the client version.
+- I’m keeping the original HTML and folder structure to preserve the client version I created while studying.
 - Some links (e.g. payment / Worldpay) are left as-is for historical purposes.

 ---